 The first thing you’ll realize when you pick up this guitar, is how heavy the body is.
 This is the most unbalanced guitar I’ve ever played!

-A knowledgeable player, this customer understood that new guitars need an immediate setup, and that’s the main reason it found its way into my hands.
+A knowledgeable player, this customer understood that new guitars need an immediate A "setup" is vital to a properly playing guitar., and that’s the main reason it found its way into my hands.

 This nut appears to have been cut with a dull tool from the factory, which would have added friction and made it difficult to keep the guitar in tune.